Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Evaluation

-We have also started investigated performance on mobile devices.
+We have also started investigating performance on mobile devices.
 When running proof generation in the Browser or a react-native app on a mobile phone, proof generation is on the order of 7\,s for scenario (I) when using high-end mobile phones (Samsung Galaxy S10+ (8~cores, 1.9~--~2.7\,GHz, with a total of 8~threads) and iPhone 13) and between 15~and~30\,s for mid-range to low budget phones (Samsung Galaxy A6, Samsung~Galaxy~A32, Sony~Xperia~X~Compact), respectively.
-We noticed that both on the laptop and on mobile phones, the choice of the Browser can make a considerable difference, with Firefox performing around 50\,\% slower than Chrome and Edge on the laptop.
-Using scenario (VI) and (VII) with \ac{sha256} and \ac{ecdsa} did not admit reasonable proof generation in a Browser, presumably for its significantly large computation and memory requirements.
-Consequently, we are currently working on deploying proof generation on the mobile phone with Rust, hoping for proving times that are only a few times longer than proof generation on a laptop and considerably faster than on the Raspberry Pi.
+We noticed that both on the laptop and on Raspberry~Pi, proving performance in the Browser is worse than proving performance in Node/Rust, and that the choice of the Browser can make a considerable difference, with Firefox performing around 50\,\% slower than Chrome and Edge.
+Using scenario (VI) and (VII) with \ac{sha256} and \ac{ecdsa} did not admit reasonable proof generation in a Browser; presumably for its significantly larger computation and memory requirements.
+Consequently, we are currently working on deploying proof generation on mobile phones with the Assembly provers available for Android and iOS as well as with Rust to explore proving times for common mobile phones in more detail.
+We are expecting proving times that are only a few times longer than proof generation on the laptop and considerably faster than on the Raspberry Pi.
+In this case, the verification of an \ac{ecdsa} signature with the reduced number of constraints should be substantially lower than 20\,s -- the duration with the \Cpp/ARM~Assembly prover on the Raspberry~Pi~4B.